ethanwchen/research-reads/README.md

 - Residual Connections & Layer Normalization: improves gradient flow and stability

 The auto-regressive generation is the decoder generating one word at a time.
 It feeds the previously generated words as input for predicting the next word.
 This ensures a natural sequence structure.
 The final output is the decoder outputting a probability distribution over the vocabulary and the model picks the most likely next word.
 This is fully parallelizable, better at long-range dependencies, and are scalable for modern NLP models like GPT and BERT.

+## Feedforward Networks, Layer Normalization, and Residual Conncections

+### Feedforward Networks

+After self-attention is applied, each token's representation is passed through a fully connected feedforward neetwork that consists of:

+- a linear transformation with learned weights
+- a non-linear activation function to introduce non-linearity
+- another linear transformation to transform the representation back to the original dimension

+Mathematically,
+$FFN(x) = max(0, xW_{1}+b_{1})W_{2}+b_{2}$

+where $W_{1}$ and $W_{2}$ are learnable weight matrices. $b_{1}$ and $b_{2}$ are biases. max($0,x$) represents the ReLu activation function.

+Each position in the sequence goes through this transformation independently and this is why it is called a position wise feedforward network.
+It is important because it introduces non-linearity and makes the model more expressive.
+This ensures that each token gets an additional transformation beyond self attention.
+Since it operates independently on each position, it is highly efficient.

+### Layer Normalization

+Deep neural networks often suffer from unstable training due to varying activation values.
+To address this, the Transformer normalizes inputs across all features.

+For an input vector $x$:

+LayerNorm(x) = $\frac{x-\mu}{\sigma} \dot \gamma + \Beta$

+where $\mu$ and $\sigma$ are the mean and SD of the features. $\gamma$ and $\Beta$ are learnable scaling and shifting parameters.

+What normalizing the layer does is stabilize training by keeping activation values within a consistent range, prevent exploding and vanishing gradients in deep networks, and ensures smooth gradient flow, which leads to faster and more reliable convergence.

+## Residual Connections

+Since the Transformer is deep, residual connections are added to help gradients flow smoothly during backpropagation.

+Each self-attention layer and feedforward network has a residual connection where the original input x is added to the output of the layer.
+This is used to prevent vanishing gradients and speeds up convergence.
+Each layer can then learn incremental refinements rather than replacing information entirely.

+Every encoder and decoder layer basically follows this structure.

+### Summary

+Basically, FFN adds depth and non-linearity.
+After relationships between words are extracted by self-attention, the FFN processes each token individually to add transformations and complexity to the model.
+Think of self-attention as finding relevant words and FFN as interpreting their meaning in context.

+This is important because self-attention only mixes word representations but doesn't transform them non-linearly.
+Using ReLU activation, FFN introduces non-linearity so that the model can learn complex relationships.

+On the other hand, layer normalization stabilizes training.
+It normalizes the activations in a layer so they have zero mean and unit variance.
+This makes sure that the model's activations stay in a stable range, preventing training instabilities.

+Basically if activations grow too large or small, the training becomes unstable.
+By normalizing the layer, training becomes faster and smoother.

+Finally, residual connections are great because they add the original input back to the output of a layer, which makes sure that the information is not lost.
+Without residual connections, deep networks can lose information as it passes through many layers.
+This lets the model preserve useful information while adding new transformations.

+## Transformer Training

+### Loss Function

+Since the Transformer is used for tasks like machine translation, it operates as sequence to sequence model, predicting words one step at a time.
+To evaluate the performance, we use Cross-Entropy Loss to measure how well the predicted probability distribution matches the correct target words.

+For each output word in the sequence, the loss is calculation as:

+$L = - \sum^{N}_{i=1}y_{i}log(\hat{y}_{i})$

+where $y_{i}$ is the true word (one hot encoded), $\hat{y}_{i}$ is the predicted probability for that word, and $N$ is the total number of words in the sequence.

+Since the transformer is an auto-regressive model (predicting words one by one), training requires what is called "Teacher Forcing".
+During training, the model is fed the correct previous words instead of its own predicted word.
+This accelerates learning because errors do not compound early on.

+The Adam Optimizer is also then used to update model weights, but Transformers require a special learning rate schedule.
+They start with a low learning rate and gradually increase it during warmup before decaying it over time.

+Since the Transformer is also computationally expensive, optimizations are needed.
+For example, Tensor Parallelism splits large matrix multiplications across multiple GPUs.
+This is used in large-scale models like GPT-3 to distribute computation.
+Instead of updating wieghts every batch, wwe can also try updating every few batches (gradient accumulation).

+## Transformer Variants

+Since the original Transformer model was introduced, there have been several variants and improvements to make it faster and specialized for different tasks.

+### BERT (2018)

+This is an encoder-only Transformer designed for understanding text context.
+Unlike the original Transformer, which processes input either left to right or right to left, BERT processes entire sentences bidirectionally.

+BERT is great for NLP tasks that require deep understanding like sentiment analysis and question answering.
+Pre-trained on large corpora and fine tuned for specific applications as well.

+### GPT (Generative Pretrained Transformer (2018))

+This is a decoder only Transformer, optimized for text generation.
+GPT is unidirectional and predicts words sequentially.
+This has created text generation with things like ChatGPT and Claude.
+It also scales well and has formed the foundation for instruction-tuned models.